Dill

 For those with a green thumb or just starting their gardening journey, dill is a delight to grow.
 To ensure your dill thrives, pick a spot with full sun; this herb loves the warmth but appreciates a touch of afternoon shade in scorching climates5.
 Plant dill seeds directly where they are to grow, as they form a deep taproot and don’t take kindly to being moved1.
 Sow seeds just ⅛ to ¼ inch deep in loose, loamy soil with proper drainage, and aim for a soil pH between 5.5 and 6.51 5.

 Dill’s journey from seed to spice is relatively quick – it’s generally ready to bloom about eight weeks after planting4.
 Remember, once dill flowers, it shifts its energy from leaf to seed production—so enjoy the fragrant foliage before it transitions to its next phase.
-Harvest the seeds as they mature and turn a brownish hue4.
-With these tips, you can look forward to a successful dill harvest that adds a fresh dimension to your culinary experiences!
+To extend your harvest, sow seeds every 2-3 weeks for a continuous supply of fresh dill.

 Seasonal Considerations